SEPP65 solar analysis pt1

 The script reads an *epw weather file for a specific location.
 In the example above, it is using weather station #947670, which is at the airport in Sydney, Australia.
 The weather files can be downloaded from the US Department of Energy website.
 However, the script is configured to take you to Ladybug’s epw map where you can copy the URL of your desired location and paste it into the Grasshopper script.

 US Department of Energy weather data

 The analysis geometry will be converted into a mesh.
 The mesh resolution input becomes critical in this process.
 If the resolution is set too large, the results will be too coarse to be meaningful.
 If the mesh resolution is set too small, the script will take a very long time to process.
 It is recommended to set the mesh resolution to 500mm or 1000mm.
 Before any results are visible, you’ll need to activate the master Boolean control.
 Once run, the various output will be created.

 Massing showing coloured analysis mesh.
 Grey surfaces, representing roofs and floor, have been excluded from the calculation.

 Massing showing complying (yellow) vs non-complying (black) surfaces.

 In addition to achieving 2hrs of direct sun, there is a requirement to minimise apartments which receive no direct sun.
 The ADG states, ‘A maximum of 15% of apartments in a building receive no direct sunlight between 9 am and 3 pm at mid winter’.
-As such the script gives the option to visualise surfaces which receive no-direct sun.
-This is not necessarily exclusively south-facing facades, but any area which receives no direct sun, such as lower levels which are heavily overshadowed.
+As such the script gives the option to visualise surfaces which receive no direct sun.
+This output is not necessarily exclusively south-facing facades, but any area which receives no direct sun, such as lower levels which are heavily overshadowed.

 Massing showing surfaces which receive no-direct light (green).
 The black areas represent solar access greater than 0hrs but less than 2hrs.